Spring

 Contact us at: liriopresaallende@gmail.com

-HELP US TO THE NEXT STEP!
-Our ultimate goal with these enterprise projects is to develop community capacity to operate these projects on their own.
+INVEST IN OUR SUCCESS!
+Our goal is to develop community capacity to operate these projects on their own.
 Providing initial start-up funds for workers, bags, gasoline, oil, and safety equipment, which community members cannot afford, will help get us closer to the goal of self-sufficiency.

 OUTDOOR & CONSERVATION EVENTS